isomerpages/ogp/_products/isomer.md

 Isomer provides government agencies with an easy-to-deploy static website building and hosting service to create usable, secure and faster informational websites quickly.
 Isomer provides:

-* Pre-tested user interface to be usable and accessible to people with disabilities
+* Pre-tested user interface that is usable and accessible to people with disabilities
-* Static site architecture allows for fast loading and eliminates many vulnerabilities
+* Static site architecture that allows for fast loading and eliminates many vulnerabilities
-* Automated monitoring improves reliability and security
+* Automated monitoring that improves reliability and security

 #### Impact